VibhavSinha04/Flash-Chat-flutter/README.md

 # flash_chat_flutter

-A new Flutter project.

-A messaging app where users can sign up and log in to chat.
+Creating a fresh Flutter project that involves creating a messaging application that enables users to register, log in, and engage in conversations.